2-REC/hugo-myportfolio-theme/README.md

 * `button_text`: The text displayed on the button.
 * `button_icon`: The icon used for the button.<br>
     Additional subfields must be defined for the icon:<br>
-    * `icon`: The name of the icon
+    * `icon`: The name of the icon SVG file (without extension)
-    * `pack`: The pack/library of the icon

     E.g.:
     ```
     button_icon:
-      icon: "fa-arrow-down"
+      icon: "arrow-alt-circle-down-solid"
-      pack: "fas"
     ```

 > **__NOTE:__** The 3 button parameters are mutually exclusive, so only one can be used (the others will be ignored).